Our Ratings Tables show how Boston area hardware stores stack up for

 providing helpful advice.
 Over time, youll learn who they are by trial

-and error, but you can expedite the process by simply askingfor example,
+and error, but you can expedite the process by asking questionsfor example,

-Who will be able to give me the most expert advice on some plumbing questions?
+Who can give me the most expert advice about plumbing?

 In contrast to their low ratings for quality of advice, the big chains

 score better in terms of another key consideration in store selection:

 variety of products.
 Although they generally dont rate as high for variety

 as for advice, many independent stores do a masterful joboften in a relatively

 small spaceof offering the variety of items their customers want.